 Back on the topic of my depression; I wasn’t cured overnight.
 I still falter and have dark thoughts on occasion, but thanks to Julie’s help, I am able to determine when those thoughts and emotions are irrational and stemming from my hormonal imbalances, and I use that knowledge to tame it by reminding myself that it will eventually pass on its own.
 When those thoughts come as a result of the self-loathing I have obtained from many negative experiences being misjudged and harassed by ableists who think they know me and abusers who just want to hurt me, I set those thoughts aside for later, knowing I could talk to Julie about it next time I saw her.

 Unfortunately, Julie just transferred to a new job.
 Further misfortune, the clinic I was seeing her at has no other therapists who can fit me into their schedules.
-A friend of mine who also happened to be one of Julie’s clients has been abandoned by them as well.
-We both feel like they are sweeping us under the rug, and neither of us are currently getting the kind of therapy we need, but there is another clinic in town that has therapists, and we’re going to carpool there next Monday to see if they can take us on.
+A friend of mine who also happened to be one of Julie’s clients has felt abandoned by them.
+We both feel like they are sweeping us under the rug, and neither of us are currently getting the kind of therapy we need.
 I know he struggles more than I do, and the way the both of us have been sidelined feels so irresponsible to me.
 I could go into a rant about it, but I don’t want to shame the clinic.
 They are short staffed, I understand the dilemma.
 I’m not upset with Julie either, she was and always will be the best.
 She was the one who led me out of that darkness and taught me how to beat it, like some grandmaster in a fighting anime. 先生、ありがとう。

 My journey out of depression is still at its peak, but it’s looking better than it used to.
 I hope that being open about it and discussing it like any other life affecting topic might take some of the power away from it.